makersacademy/airport_challenge/README.md

 ```
 Landed!
 Passengers will be grumpy that they end up in the wrong city but at least everyone is safe. :)

+I have also considered edge cases to ensure the consistency of my air control system - try make a plane that's already flying take off again and it will tell you off (hopefully). :P

 ##To run the tests

 In your terminal, type `$ rspec` under `airport_challenge` directory will run all the unit tests in spec files.